Neopets and Scientology

 Despite the criticisms and controversies, the Neopets empire shows no signs of slowing down.
 As of February 2006, Neopets claims over 100 million users and over 150 million individual pets [ref].
 The company will soon make the jump to another lucrative market -- cell phone ring tones and wallpapers [ref].

-For more information about Neopets.com, check out the links on the next page.
+For more information about Neopets.com, check out the links below.